 This George Harrison rocker closes with a rousing electric guitar solo.
 The complete, fully formed, band version of this song was left off of the The Beatles (a.k.a.
 The White Album) at the last minute.
-Why is a mystery, because George's stuff was just as good as most Lennon-McCartney songs in 1968.
+Why is a mystery, because George's stuff was just as good as most Lennon-McCartney works in 1968.
 "Revolution 9" did make the album so it's no wonder that George believed he was not being treated fairly.
-The song was released in a much different version on a Harrison solo album in the 70s and The Beatles version finally made it to CD on Anthology 3.
+"Not Guilty" was released in a much different version on a Harrison solo album in the 70s and The Beatles version finally made it to CD on Anthology 3.

 8. While My Guitar Gently Weeps (Solo Acoustic)

 This is the original demo Harrison played to introduce the song to everyone in the studio during sessions for The White Album.
 It's almost totally his acoustic guitar and voice.
 Paul McCartney added some barely audible organ in the background.
 Wildly different than the famous and magnificent version with Eric Clapton that did make it to the album, this slowed down original appears only on Anthology 3 and is a thrill in it's own right.
 We were treated to two versions of Lennon's "Revolution" and there should have been two released versions of this song, one of the finest in The Beatles catalog.

 9. Old Brown Shoe